Mallig/airport_challenge_2_electric_boogaloo/README.md

 ```

 Two objects stand out immediately, Aeroplane and Airport.
 These two classes should be capable of fulfilling all the user stories.
 Random weather status could be extracted into a module.

+### Edge Cases

+Airports should not be able to land a plane if it is already stored in the hangar, nor should they be able to release a plane that is not currently in tha hangar.
+Similarly, aeroplanes should not be able to land at an airport if they are already landed, nor should they be able to take off if they are already in the air.
+These edge cases are all accounted for and tested.

+### Making Changes

+If you would like to contribute to this repository:
+ - fork this reporsitory
+ - make the changes
+ - submit a pull request